ARCHER2 Frequently Asked Questions

 Running on ARCHER2

-Q. Why is my code, which worked fine on ARCHER, failing on ARCHER2 with an out of memory (OOM) error?
+Q. Why is my code failing on ARCHER2 with an out of memory (OOM) error?

 --ntasks-per-node